-5 Source: Table No. 4 dated January 31, 2005, found in USIBWC Joint Salinity Report and the Safety of Dams Report.
+5 Source: Table No. 4 from USIBWC Joint Salinity Report.

-Table 4 shows quantities of United States Bypass Drain water delivered, including the 2005 delivery at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242, since the Act of 1974.
-There was no Bypass Drain water discharged into the Colorado River during 2005.
+Table 4 shows quantities of United States Bypass Drain water delivered, including the 2006 delivery at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242, since the Act of 1974.
+There was no Bypass Drain water discharged into the Colorado River during 2006.